mobileink/migae-examples/gae/README.md

 ## A Note on Dependencies

-You don't need to copy everything listed in :dependencies.
+You don't need to install into war/WEB-INF/lib everything listed in :dependencies.
 You will always need the Clojure jar, since that contains the runtime.
 Leiningen will arrange things so that the bits of code your application relies on will be installed in war/WEB-INF/classes and the app jarfile.
 So, for example, you do not need to copy the compojure jar into war/WEB-INF/lib, even though [compojure "1.1.5"] is included in :dependencies.

 However, Leiningen functionality depends on a set of naming conventions.
 Dependency names, like [compojure "1.1.5"], will